Deep-Dive Topic

 7

-An article addressing one of the central claims of expository preaching advocates: that sequential exposition of biblical books ensures congregations hear the entire counsel of God, not just the preacher's favorite passages or the texts most comfortable to their cultural moment.
+D. A. Carson's case — delivered at a Bethlehem Conference for Pastors — for why expository preaching should hold primacy in the pulpit.
+Carson addresses one of the central claims of expository advocates: that sequential exposition of biblical books ensures congregations hear the entire counsel of God, not just the preacher's favorite passages or the texts most comfortable to their cultural moment.

 8